×

 What are the schools in Playa Blanca like?

 "Information about international or bilingual schools specifically located in Playa Blanca is limited.
 However, there are several reputable international and bilingual schools in the broader region of Panama.
 The International School of Panama is one of the most prestigious in the country.
 It offers an international curriculum from pre-kindergarten to 12th grade and is accredited by the New England Association of Schools and Colleges.
 The school's website is https://www.isp.edu.pa/.
 The Oxford International School in Panama City is another well-regarded institution.
 It offers a bilingual education in English and Spanish, following the International Baccalaureate program.
 More information can be found on their website: http://www.ois.edu.pa/.
 The King's College, The British School of Panama is a British international school that offers the English National Curriculum from nursery to year 13.
 The school's website is https://www.kingsgroup.org/.
 The Metropolitan School of Panama is a private, bilingual, International Baccalaureate World School located in Panama City.
 It offers education from pre-kindergarten to 12th grade.
 More information can be found on their website: https://www.themetropolitanschool.com/.
 The Balboa Academy provides a U.S. standards-based curriculum in English for students from pre-kindergarten through 12th grade.
 The school's website is https://www.balboaacademy.org/.
 Please note that while these schools offer high-quality international and bilingual education, they are not located in Playa Blanca, but in Panama City or its surroundings.
-It is recommended to contact these schools directly for information about transportation or boarding options," commented one expat when asked about in Playa Blanca.
+It is recommended to contact these schools directly for information about transportation or boarding options," remarked one parent with kids at in Playa Blanca.

 About the Author